Daddoon/BlazorMobile/README.md

 When submiting an iOS app on the AppStore you may have this message: **ITMS-90809: Deprecated API Usage - Apple will stop accepting submissions of apps that use UIWebView APIs .
 See https://developer.apple.com/documentation/uikit/uiwebview for more information.**

 Please follow [this issue](https://github.com/xamarin/Xamarin.Forms/issues/7323) on Xamarin.Forms GitHub page.

+### Android crash at boot on API 28

+This may be related if you are building your app as an **Android App Bundles** in release mode, API 28.
+As stated at the top of the documentation, consider releasing your app as an **APK**.
+See also the [Android Build size optimization](#android-build-size-optimization) section.

 ## Community